Index News Docs Issues Source

 Gopher

-Gopher selector types are converted to MIME types when possible; note however, that this is very limited, as most of them (like s sound, or I image) cannot be unambiguously converted without some other sniffing method.
+Gopher selector types are converted to MIME types when possible; however, this is very limited, as most of them (like s sound, or I image) cannot be unambiguously converted without some other sniffing method.
 Chawan will fall back to extension-based detection in these cases, and in the worst case may end up with application/octet-stream.

 Finger